1. The name of the association shall be “Guernsey International Business Association” (the “Association”).

-28. The Officers of the Association shall include the Chairman, the Deputy Chairman, a Secretary, a Treasurer and such other officers as the Council may from time to time determine.
-No member may hold the office of Chairman or Deputy Chairman for more than two consecutive terms (of two years each).
+28. The Officers of the Association shall include the Chair, the Deputy Chair, a Secretary, a Treasurer and such other officers as the Council may from time to time determine.
+No member may hold the office of Chair or Deputy Chair for more than two consecutive terms (of two years each).

 29. The Secretary and the Treasurer, neither of whom need be a Council Member, shall be appointed by and shall hold office during the pleasure of the Council.

-30. The Chairman shall act as Chairman at all meetings of the Council at which he is present.
-In his absence, the Deputy Chairman, if present, shall act as Chairman and in the absence of both of them, a Chairman shall be appointed or elected by those present at the meeting.
+30. The Chair shall act as Chair at all meetings of the Council at which he is present.
+In his absence, the Deputy Chair, if present, shall act as Chairman and in the absence of both of them, a Chairman shall be appointed or elected by those present at the meeting.

 31. The Secretary shall keep or cause to be kept correct minutes of all meetings and of the Council and shall enter such minutes in proper books provided for the purpose.
 The Secretary shall also perform such other duties as are prescribed by these Rules or as shall be prescribed by the Council from time to time.

 32.1.
-The Chairman, or in his absence the Deputy Chairman, shall have the right to respond to enquiries from the media by making such public statements as he shall consider to be consistent with the Association’s policy on any particular subject.
+The Chair, or in his absence the Deputy Chair, shall have the right to respond to enquiries from the media by making such public statements as he shall consider to be consistent with the Association’s policy on any particular subject.

 32.2.
-The Council shall have the right to issue a statement on behalf of the Association and such statement shall be issued by the Chairman or in his absence the Deputy Chairman or in his absence another member of the Council authorised by the Council to do so.
+The Council shall have the right to issue a statement on behalf of the Association and such statement shall be issued by the Chair or in his absence the Deputy Chair or in his absence another member of the Council authorised by the Council to do so.